RIGID: Robust Linear Regression with Missing Data: The Solution Method for RIGID

-where $k$ represents the iteration index, $\rho>0$ is the penalty parameter, and $\vu_i$ represents the scaled dual vector corresponding to the $i$-th equality constraint in \eqref{convProgGenRef}.
-Assuming that $\sum_{i=1}^n\tilde\mC_i^\top\tilde\mC_i$ is full-rank, the proposed ADMM scheme reduces to the following chain of updates:

-We would like to add few remarks about the proposed computational scheme.
+Once the augmented Lagrangian is formed, a scaled ADMM scheme can be sketched to address \eqref{convProgGenRef} as follows (see \S3.1 \cite{boyd2011distributed}): where $k$ represents the iteration index, $\rho>0$ is the penalty parameter, and $\vu_i$ represents the scaled dual vector corresponding to the $i$-th equality constraint in \eqref{convProgGenRef}.
+Assuming that $\sum_{i=1}^n\tilde\mC_i^\top\tilde\mC_i$ is full-rank, the proposed ADMM scheme reduces to the following chain of updates: We would like to add few remarks about the proposed computational scheme.
 Regarding the $\bbeta$-update step, the inverse operator of $\sum_{i=1}^n\tilde\mC_i^\top\tilde\mC_i$, only needs to be calculated \emph{once} at the beginning of the algorithm (and clearly, it is numerically more stable to be performed through the calculation of the Cholesky decomposition instead of an explicit inverse matrix).
 Moreover, in many real-world problems, the number of missing patterns is much less than $n$, and the number of factorizations to obtain the matrices $\mC_i$ in the aforementioned scheme turns out to be much less than the number of samples.
-It is also worth mentioning that the proposed scheme can be easily modified to a stochastic or mini-batch version for large-scale problems, by replacing the $\bbeta$-update with
+It is also worth mentioning that the proposed scheme can be easily modified to a stochastic or mini-batch version for large-scale problems, by replacing the $\bbeta$-update with where $B_k\subset[n]$ is a batch selected at the $k$-th iteration.